 - Fantasy Helmet Enforcement: Wears a helmet while riding her scooter.
 Justified when you see just how FAST she goes and the crazy stunts she pulls off.

-- Free Range Filly: Out of the three, she's the only one whose guardians haven't been seen yet.
+- Free-Range Children: Out of the three, she's the only one whose guardians haven't been seen yet.
 "Flight to the Finish" establishes that she does have a home, at least.

 - Generation Xerox: A young Pegasus stands up for a young yellow pony who's being harassed by two bullies.
 This sure seems familiar.